 The wrongful death claims in Georgia restrict to time limits.

-- The time limit on making a wrongful death claim is two years, and one must make any such request within this time duration.
+- The time limit on making a wrongful death claim is 2 years, and one must make any such request within this time duration.
 Any claim made after two years holds no value and gets discarded.

 - However, if your wrongful death claim event falls under criminal records, then your lawsuit gets paused until the criminal case proceedings get done.
 The two-year clock tolls again when the case gets completed.